bryanchun/COMP5112/assignment2/results.md

 - Use local variables as much as possible.
 Use global arrays as restrictive as possible
 - Memory access pattern is the speedup bottleneck
 - Critical sections can lurk around

+From solution

+- Barrier-only is the way
+- It is completely okay to process element-by-element, as long as no **file-global variables** are involved, it will probably be fast enough
+- As a middle ground, declare main-local variables (pointers) and pass them into thread_word (as an optimisation this can be done as a struct to avoid further per-thread derviations and passing many arguments into thread_work)